linkwarden/linkwarden/README.md

 - 🌐 Support for Other Languages (i18n).
 - 📁 Image and PDF Uploads.
 - 🎨 Custom Icons for Links and Collections.
-- ⚙️ Customizable View and Adjustable Columns.
+- 🔔 RSS Feed Subscription.
 - ✨ And many more features.
 (Literally!)

 ## Like what we're doing?
 Give us a Star ⭐